 I recently had a St. Louis Cardinals inspired design picked up to be printed on a shirt1 on the site Cotton Bureau.
-Setting me up for 14 days of the ups and downs in the wonderful world of internet marketing.
+Setting me up for 14 days of the ups and downs in the wonderful world of marketing a shirt online.

 For those that don’t know how Cotton Bureau works, users submit a design, and if deemed up to snuff Cotton Bureau will offer it on their site.
 But there’s a catch.
 The shirt has to sell at least 12 to get printed and at least 25 for the designer to get paid.